 Opening Francis Lucille quote & poems: Zero Distance by James Hurley – unpublished book, used with James’ generous permission.

-Release The Releaser text: From Real-World Nonduality by Greg Goode, used with Greg Goode’s permission.
+Release The Releaser text: From Real-World Nonduality by Greg Goode, published by New Sarum Press … and used with New Sarum Press and Greg Goode’s permission.

 Images: (edited and logo added): Featured and 1) Human eye looking in Universe by Alexis84 – Elements of this image furnished by NASA, 2) Marcela and Jimmy, used here with Jimmy’s permission, 3) Woman Eye and cosmic space by JozefKlopacka.
 All purchased from depositphotos, for use only on our website/social channels (these images are not permitted to be shared separate from this post).